Genetic scientists from the planet Olympia are once again

 {

-contains the end of this segment (let's call it the current segment).
+interval (let’s call it the current interval).

 res++;